Asymptotic Expansion as Prior Knowledge in Deep Learning Method for high dimensional BSDEs: An application to Bergman's model

-We study the case with $d=30$ where the setA is replaced by $q^i=1/d$ and $\mu^i,\sigma^i, K^i,~i=1,\cdots d$ are common and the same with those in setA i.e., $\Phi$ is given by the average of the call options.
+We study the case with $d=30$ where the set~A is replaced by $q^i=1/d$ and $\mu^i,\sigma^i, K^i,~i=1,\cdots d$ are common and the same with those in set~A i.e., $\Phi$ is given by the average of the call options.
 The matrix $\rho$ is assumed to have the form \be \rho=\frac{1}{\sqrt{1+(d-1)\gamma^2}}

 \ee with $\gamma=0.06$.
 This implies that the correlation for every pair $(X^i,X^j)$ is about 20\%.
 The exact value of $Y_0$ must be the same $Y_0=8.4672$.
 In Figure~\ref{Fig-d30Call}, we have provided the numerical results for this case.
 In addition to those with the default learning\_rate $=10^{-3}$, we have added two cases with learning\_rate $=10^{-2}$ and $10^{-1}$ without AE as prior knowledge.
 One sees, for example, learning\_rate $=10^{-1}$ yields a fast decline of the loss function in the first 5,000 steps comparable to the case with AE, but it stops at the level 10 times higher than the case with AE.
 Moreover, the estimated $Y_0$ (and hence the relative error) exhibits strong instability.
 The use of asymptotic expansion with the default learning rate yields a more stable and accurate estimate.
 Notice that the instability associated with a higher learning rate is more prominent for lower dimensional problems.
 The 30-dimensional example we have just considered, the instability is somewhat mitigated by the diversification effects from the imperfectly correlated 30 assets.